Taxinha/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+### Calculate and report the total number of missing values in the dataset

 ```r
 nas <- data %>%
   filter(is.na(steps))
 nrow(nas)
 ```